IamFlea/bartender/README.md

 > Voobly version, or AoE 2 DE version?

-Voobly is possible to do, just replace some offsets :) AoE 2 de nah, the game crashes as soon as you attach the debugger :)
+*Voobly is possible to do, just replace some offsets :) AoE 2 de nah, the game crashes as soon as you attach the debugger :)*

 > Why did you create this addon?

 *Age of Empires: II uses UI from the previous century.
 I just wanted to simplify UI to me and to other players.*

-> This is cheating!

-*It is not.
-Bartender does not provide you information about your enemy.*

 # TODO